Mississippi Health Project: Beginnings

 Alpha Kappa Alpha Sorority saw the need to bring the attention of Mississippi Delta to African-American families who "were on the brink of social and economic disaster" due to the Great Depression.
 Ninth International President Ida L. Jackson founded the project as part of her administration.
 The project would treat poor, rural African-American Mississippians with primary medical care.
 Jackson had acquired $1,000 from the Boulé to fund the project in December 1935.

 Dorothy Celeste Boulding Ferebee, a physician and Alpha Kappa Alpha's tenth International President, served as the first medical director for the Mississippi Health Project; the "seven year program stands as one [of] the most impressive examples of voluntary public health work ever conducted by black physicians in the Jim Crow South, touching thousands of black Mississippians at a time when they had virtually no access to professional medical care."
 The sorority provided the materials to assist the medical patients.

 From 1935 to 1942, the Mississippi Health Project was active for about two to six weeks in the summer.
 Mobile medical units in poverty-stricken areas were sent to rural African-American populations.
 The project was endorsed by U.S. Senator Byron Patton Harrison and Mississippi's Department of Health.
 The United States Public Health Service also was involved.
 At the peak of the project, it aided nearly 15,000 children and families.

 Alpha Kappa Alpha members drew federal attention to the needs of African Americans in the rural South.
 Project participants had smallpox and diphtheria immunization programs in African-American sharecropper communities.
 With the assistance of physicians, venereal disease, syphilis, and malaria were treated.
 Health and food workshops were given by the sorority to bring attention to the region's high malnutrition rate.
+Ella Payne Moran was a dietitian on the project.